David Petrovsky: Heading the military education in Russia and the Soviet Union

-In April 1919, David Lipetz moved to Kiev, where he met with M.V.
-Frunze.
+In April 1919, David Lipetz moved to Kiev, where he met with Mikhail Frunze.
 David Lipetz started working in the Red Army.
 He organized the struggle against antisemitism and lectured in the Red Army.
 At the end of 1919 David Lipetz joined the Bolsheviks.
 He was one of the founders and a member of the Governmental Committee for the Fight against Antisemitism in Russia and the Soviet Union.
-The committee included S. Dimanstein, Abram Kheifets, M. Gorky and other well-known leaders of the revolutionary movement.
-At the same time David Lipetz entered into a polemic with V. Lenin about the policy of the Bolsheviks regarding the participation of the Jewish population of Ukraine in the work of the state authorities.
+The committee included Semyon Dimanstein, Abram Kheifets, Maxim Gorky and other well-known leaders of the revolutionary movement.
+At the same time David Lipetz entered into a polemic with Vladimir Lenin about the policy of the Bolsheviks regarding the participation of the Jewish population of Ukraine in the work of the state authorities.

 From the book of David Petrovsky "Military education in the years of the revolution (1917-1924)": "I was appointed the head of Speakers bureau in the General Directorate of military education (GUVUZ) in fall of 1919.
 Since the end of 1919 I'm starting to come into contact with the general operational activity of the military educational institutions, first as the head of the political department of GUVUZ (1919 - early 1920), and then as the chief of the General Directorate of military education, from March 1920 to April 1924."

 Petrovsky at the meeting of the chief commanders of the Red Army in Moscow, 1922.

 1st row standing: 7th Boris Shaposhnikov.

 1st row sitting (from left to right): 1st D.P.
 Oskin, 2nd August Kork, 3rd N.N.
 Petin, 4th Alexander Yegorov (soldier), 5th Mikhail Frunze, 6th Sergey Kamenev, 7th Kliment Voroshilov, 8th Pavel Pavlovich Lebedev, 9th A.A.
 Iordanskiy, 10th Iona Yakir, 11th David Petrovsky, 12th Mikhail Tukhachevsky.

 David Lipetz became David Petrovsky, or just General Petrovsky.
 He was responsible for all Soviet military education from 1920 till 1924.
 Military education in the Russian Empire was destroyed by the Russian Revolution and Russian Civil War.
 He had a difficult task of rebuilding it during ongoing civil war and unrest, and preparing a young generation in military academies, colleges, and training centers.
 Some of Petrovsky's ideas were met with resistance, including his idea for the establishment of Soviet military schools for boys.
 The time for them came only twenty years later, when the Suvorov Military Schools and the Nakhimov Naval Schools were first opened.
 His point of view on the problems of a single military doctrine caused a sharp controversy between him and Mikhail Frunze.

 Yet in 1924 Mikhail Frunze expresses gratitude to him for "the fruitful work done over the matter of raising the military power of the Soviet Union."